-Online thieves are coming up with new ways to steal your identity and your money.
-Use these tips to help protect yourself.
+Online cyber thieves are using multiple methods to steal your identity and your money.
+Use these tips to help protect you and your family.

 Safety and security tips

 Create a strong password – A strong password contains a mix of lowercase and uppercase letters, symbols and numbers.
 Do not use a password that’s easy to guess, like “12345” or “password.”

 Install a firewall – A firewall on your computer and router protects your machines from unauthorized intruders.

 Use updated anti-virus and antispyware – Viruses can disable your computer, and spyware can steal your passwords and account numbers.

 Download cautiously – If you visit a website that looks questionable, leave.
 Some free games and free downloads are really tricks to get you to download viruses or spyware.

 Consider the information you share on social media sites – Review the social media site’s privacy and security settings to control who can see your profile.
 Use discretion on what you share with others.

 Shop safely – If a web address begins with “https” rather than “http,” it is generally secure.
 Avoid financial transactions on “http” sites.